 Your current version of Apache may already have enabled this module for you, but you may still want to be sure.
 To enable this module, add the following line (if it does not exist) in the Apache configuration file.

 httpd.conf file using a text editor and place the following in it:

 ## CentOS ## service httpd restart ## Ubuntu ## /etc/init.d/apache2 restart

-You can use this link to verify your server gzip using one of domain configured on server.
+You can use this link to verify your server gzip using one of domains configured on the server.

 Congratulations!
-You have successfully Enable Gzip Compression on Apache web server.
-For additional help or useful information, we recommend you to check the official Apache website.
+You have successfully Enable Gzip Compression on the Apache webserver.
+For additional help or useful information, we recommend you check the official Apache website.